 - I got to learn what people appreciated about my workflow and what they thought could be improved.

 - Many companies start out trying to make Product X, but along the way, they discover that they have a real opportunity with Product Y. My Product X is Bot Land, but I think my Product Y is some kind of semi-educational streaming.
-I feel like it gives me a back-up career option should I need one.

 - You make pennies on Twitch compared to what you make as a traditional programmer (note that I never streamed on Twitch to make a living even though I do have subscriptions and cheering enabled on my channel).